Austrocylindropuntia vestita (Salm-Dyck) Backeb

 Austrocylindropuntia chuquisacana, Cylindropuntia vestita, Opuntia chuquisacana, Opuntia vestita, Pseudotephrocactus vestitus, Trichopuntia vestita, Cylindropuntia teres

-Austrocylindropuntia vestita is a slender columnar cactus, up to 25 inches (60 cm) tall.
-The stem is cylindrical, up to 1.2 inches (3 cm) in diameter, covered densely with long white hairs, branched basally and near the top.
-It has thin leaves and few white, thin, up to 0.4 inch (1 cm) long spines.
-The flowers are develop at the top of the stem, deep red or violet in color and up to 1 inch (2.5 cm) in diameter.
+Austrocylindropuntia vestita is a cactus with slender cylindrical stems densely covered with long white hairs.
+The stems grow up to 25 inches (60 cm) tall and up to 1.2 inches (3 cm) in diameter, branched basally and near the tip.
+They have thin leaves and a few white, up to 0.4 inches (1 cm) long spines.
+Flowers are deep red or violet, up to 1.4 inches (3.5 cm) long, and up to 1.2 inches (3 cm) in diameter.
+They appear at the tip of the stems from late spring to early summer.

 How to Grow and Care